WildGums/WildGums.OpenSource/src/orc.entityframework/introduction.md

 	    // TODO: Do something with all families
 	}

+@alert info
-> Catel will automatically take care of scoping of the DbContext when using unit of work and  repositories
+Catel will automatically take care of scoping of the DbContext when using unit of work and  repositories
+@end

 ### Saving data